solarsnake/coveralls-demo-ruby/README.md

 end
 ```

-Then we'll run the test suite again:
+Then run the test suite again:

 ```
 bundle exec rspec
 ```

-Then, let's open up the HTML-based results at `coverage/index.html`.
+And open the new results at `coverage/index.html`.

-Here's how they look now:
+Here's how things look now:

 ![100% Coverage - Index View](../media/media/coverage_100_percent_index.png?raw=true)

 Notice coverage has increased from 80% to 100% (and turned green).

-And now, if we click on `lib/class_one.rb` we'll see:
+And now, if we click on `lib/class_one.rb` we see:

 ![100% Coverage - File View](../media/media/coverage_100_percent_file.png?raw=true)

-Five (5) out of five (5) relvant lines are now covered, resulting in 100% coverage for the file, and 100% coverage for our one-file project.
+Five (5) out of five (5) relevant lines are now covered, resulting in 100% coverage for the file, which means 100% coverage for our one-file project.